Academic Celebrations and Traditions

 At the beginning of September, the Opening Ceremony of the new academic year is celebrated.
 Students and staff are invited to the daytime programme, the Opening Carnival.
 The programme of the carnival includes awarding the Teacher, Course and Language Deed of the Year, Rector’s speech, music, and presentations of faculty and subject organisations as well as different hobby organisations.

-The official Opening Ceremony begins with a service in Turku Cathedral.
-Then, the ceremony continues at Educarium.
+The Opening Ceremony will be organised as a virtual event this year.
 The celebration is intended for the entire University community as well as for the friends and partners of the University.

 The Anniversary Celebration of the University of Turku i.e. the founding anniversary of the University is celebrated in February, usually on the Kalevala Day on 28 February.
 The roots of the celebration go back to 1920, when the Turku Finnish University Society established the University of Turku on the Kalevala Day.